Isn’t latex a synthetic/man-made material?

 When you think of common latex products, such as medical-grade gloves, it is hard to imagine - such is their look, feel and durability - that they could be made from anything other than synthetic or chemical-based materials.

-Whilst synthetic latex does exist, the majority of latex products are made from a version of natural latex, which is what we use in our mattresses.
+Whilst synthetic latex does exist, the majority of latex products are made from a version or blend of natural latex, which is what we use in our mattresses.

 How do you use natural latex?

-We use natural latex foam in our mattresses as a chemical and plastic-free alternative to the synthetic foams which are prevalent across the mattress industry.
-It provides all of the support and flexibility of synthetic foam, with improved breathability and health benefits.
+We use blended natural latex foam in our mattresses as a plastic-free alternative to the synthetic foams which are prevalent across the mattress industry.
+It provides all of the support and flexibility of synthetic foam, with improved breathability and no toxic chemicals.

 How is natural latex foam made?